otterize/docs/docs/documentation/3-guides/3-network-policies.md

 <!-- [Intents Operator](/documentation/intents-operator): -->

-- Configure [Network Policies](/documentation/intents-operator/network-policies) for your existing deployments.
+- Configure [network policies](/documentation/intents-operator/network-policies) for your existing deployments.
-- Explore the [Network Mapper](/documentation/getting-started/network-mapper) to help you bootstrap intents you can apply as Network Policies.
+- Explore the [Network Mapper](/documentation/getting-started/network-mapper) to help you bootstrap intents you can apply as network policies.

 ## Teardown

 To remove the deployed resources run

 ```bash
 kubectl delete namespace otterize-tutorial-npol
 ```